Newton Booth

-Newton Booth (December 30, 1825July 14, 1892) was an American entrepreneur and politician.
+Newton Booth (December 30, 1825 – July 14, 1892) was an American entrepreneur and politician who served as the 11th governor of California from 1871 to 1875 and as U.S. Senator from California from 1875 to 1881.
+He was the only member of the Anti-Monopoly Party elected to the U.S. Senate.

 Early life

 Born to Hannah (née Pitts) of North Carolina and Beebe Booth of Connecticut, Quakers, in Salem, Indiana, he attended the common schools.
 In 1841, his parents Beebe and Hannah Booth moved from Salem to Terre Haute, Indiana.
 In 1846, he graduated from Asbury College (later renamed DePauw University), in nearby Greencastle, Indiana.
-He studied law in Terre Haute, was admitted to the bar in 1849, and became a partner in Griswold's law firm.

-Career

-Terre Haute

-Booth worked in his father’s Terre Haute store, then studied law in the office of attorney William Dickson Griswold (1815-1896).
-Booth traveled with Walter W. Reynolds, from Terre Haute, by ship to Panama, continuing, by ship to San Francisco, arriving 1850-10-18.
+Booth worked in his father's Terre Haute store, then studied law in the office of attorney William Dickson Griswold (1815–1896).
+He was admitted to the bar in 1849 and became a partner in Griswold's law firm.

-California
+Business career

-Central Pacific Railroad founder, Lucius Anson Booth (1820-1906), a cousin, and New York native, and Thomas Morton Lindley, Sr. (1819-1896), in 1849, began the firm of Lindley & Booth.
+In 1850, Booth traveled to Panama, continuing by ship to San Francisco.
+Central Pacific Railroad founder, Lucius Anson Booth (1820–1906), a cousin and New York native, and Thomas Morton Lindley Sr. (1819–1896), in 1849, began the firm of Lindley & Booth.
 When Newton Booth arrived in Sacramento, the first cholera epidemic was spreading, and he went to Amador County, where he was sick for some time.
 The epidemic, reportedly, ended in three weeks.
 In May 1850, John Forshee, Lucius Anson Booth and John Dye established Forshee, Booth & Co.
-In the Spring of 1851, Lucius Anson Booth and John Dye retired from Forshee, Booth & Co.
+In the spring of 1851, Lucius Anson Booth and John Dye retired from Forshee, Booth & Co.
 In February, 1851, Charles Smith and Newton Booth established a business of Smith & Booth., on J Street, between 4th and 5th streets.
 Kleinhaus & Co., established in 1852, Theodore P. and David W. Kleinhaus as partners.

-The firms suffered from the Sacramento Fire of 2 November 1852.
-Soon after Lucius Anson Booth, one of the organizers of Lindley & Booth, became a partner, and the firm assumed the name of Booth & Co. and continued until 1856, when Newton Booth retired and returned to Indiana, while the firm consolidated with Kleinhans & Co., but the name was not changed from Booth & Co.
+The firms suffered from the Sacramento Fire of November 2, 1852.
+Soon after Lucius Anson Booth, one of the organizers of Lindley & Booth, became a partner, and the firm assumed the name of Booth & Co. and continued until 1856, when Newton Booth retired and returned to Indiana, while the firm consolidated with Kleinhaus & Co., but the name was not changed from Booth & Co.
 In 1856, C. T. Wheeler and T. L. Barker were admitted as partners.
-The Kleinhaus retired in 1860, and Newton Booth again entered the firm.
-Lucius Anson Booth and T. L. Barker retired in 1862, and Joseph Terry Glover (1832-1886), of San Francisco, became a partner in the firm.
-In 1869, Lucius Anson Booth was working in SF and living in Oakland.
-In December, 1871, business was established in San Francisco in connection with W. W. Dodge.
+The Kleinhauses retired in 1860, and Newton Booth again entered the firm.
+Lucius Anson Booth and T. L. Barker retired in 1862, and Joseph Terry Glover (1832–1886), of San Francisco, became a partner in the firm.
+In 1869, Lucius Anson Booth was working in San Francisco and living in Oakland.
+In December 1871, business was established in San Francisco in connection with W. W. Dodge.
 The firm in 1878 was composed of Newton Booth, C. T. Wheeler, Joseph Terry Glover and W. W. Dodge.

 Newton Booth made his fortune as a saloon keeper.

-Terre Haute

 He returned to Terre Haute in 1856 and engaged in the practice of law with future U.S. Congressman Harvey D. Scott.
 In the summer of 1857 Booth traveled through Europe.

-California

-In 1860, he returned to Sacramento, campaigned for Abraham Lincoln for president, and returned to the wholesale mercantile business.